fly-studio/mysql-es/README.md

 ## How to work

-This tools contains two parts:
+This tool launchs following these process:

+1. Read Config

+2. Read Bin-log's position file.

+    If file exists and the last position exists, skip dump.

-1. Dump the history data via "mysqldump"
+3. Dump the history data via "mysqldump" If the position was not setted.

-    - Whether the MySQL enable the bin-log or not, before, enable it now.

-    - Launch "mysqldump", dump the history data and synchronize them to Elastic.
+    - Launch "mysqldump", dump all data to synchronize them to Elastic.

-    - Because "mysqldump" will returning a new bin-log position for saving.
+    - And "mysqldump" will returning a new bin-log position when MySQL enabled the bin-log.

-    > 1. If exists a position file, it'll skiping the dumper.
-    > 2. if MySQL do not enable the bin-log, "mysqldump" will not return a position.
+    > If MySQL do not enable the bin-log, "mysqldump" will not return a position.

+    - Dump complete, Goto canal.

-2. Parse the Real-time bin-log data via Canal
+4. Parse the Real-time bin-log via "Canal"

-    - Dump complete or exists a bin-log position file.

     - Launch the canal with the position.